cloudlesslabs/pulumix/README.md

 })
 ```

-The rest of this section focuses on how the above configuration works under the hood.
+### Configuring IAM policies to enable Lambda access to other resources

+> Tips:
+> - Inspect AWS managed policies to see how their statement is structured.
+You can easily do this with `npx get-policies`.
+> - To find the right action, use this link: https://iam.cloudonaut.io/
+> - Please refer to the [Annexes](#annexes) in the [__Policies examples__](#policies-examples) section for common examples.

-To add CloudWatch logs to the previous Lambda, we need to create a new policy that allows the creations of log groups, log streams and log event as associate that policy to the Lambda's role.
+To illustrate this topic, let's see how we could configure CloudWatch so the Lambda can send its logs to a log group.
+To enable this setup, we need to create a new policy that allows the creations of log groups, log streams and log event as associate that policy to the Lambda's role.

 ```js
 // IAM: Allow lambda to create log groups, log streams and log events.